donnachaforde/espresso-tools/src/watch/README.md

 ***
 ## Introduction

 'watch' is a monitoring tool that waits until the program you specify terminates and pops up a message box to grab your attention.
-It's purpose is to overcome programs silently terminating without you realizing it.
+Its purpose is to overcome programs silently terminating without you realizing it.